Open Source VMware Alternative

-Are you among those looking for VMware alternatives?
+Are you among those looking for VMware open source alternative?

 Open Source vs. VMware